nschorgh/CaveXML/cavexml.md

 **Unique record identifier**

 CaveXML entries do not include a catalog number that would uniquely identify a record.
 This is intentional.
-There is no fundamental reason data records would require catalog numbers, something that is not a physical property of the cave.
+Catalog numbers are not a physical property of the cave and there is no fundamental reason to use them.

 A unique record identifier can be generated in form of a hash code based on the totality of entries in the record.
 The hash function is a deterministic procedure that turns an input of arbitrary length into an output of fixed length.
 For example, the MD5 hash generates a 32-character hexadecimal code, and the probability that the same MD5 hash is produced from different inputs is essentially zero.
 The same record always results in the same hash.
 When the record is edited, the hash code changes.
 Practically, the hash code could be generated based on a limited number of entries, such as [state-or-province], [phys-area-name], and cave names (principal and other).
 The strings are merged into a single long string that serves as input for a hash code generator.
 Two caves in close vicinity of each other should not have the same name, so they ought to differ in one of those fields.
 And if location information is omitted from the record and the cave name is not unique, the ambiguity is fundamental.
 Hence, unique record identifiers can be generated automatically from CaveXML data records.
 They are not permanent, because they change with even minor edits.

 Another approach to generating unique record identifiers would have been to use the country name (or its ISO letter abbreviation) plus the national cave id, if available.
 Cave ids, such as cave numbers or cadastral numbers, are usually unique for each cave.
 A record may have more than one cave-id and, in principle, could even have more than one [country-name], but as long as a national cave id is available and unique to the cave, it could be used as unique record identifier.
 There is one infrequent situation that introduces a serious flaw to this approach, namely that sometimes a cave system inherits its id number from one of its branches, namely when the system of assigning identification numbers is based on entrances.
 For example, Eisrohrhöhle and the Eisrohrhöhle-Bammelschacht-System both have the cadastral number 1337/118.
 This introduces fundamental ambiguities, which should be resolved at a level beyond the CaveXML interchange format definitions.
-An international cave identification number is needed that identifies every cave in the world uniquely.

-To recap, for CaveXML data the [cave-id] field is not required to be unique.
-An XML-validator considers the content of one record at a time and does not perform cross-comparisons to find out whether a [cave-id] entry is also used in another record.
-This way the interchange standard is limited to what can be implemented in an XML schema definition, a technically elegant solution, because nothing else but a single XML validation is necessary to verify that a database follows the standard completely.

 **Automated cross-linking between cave systems and their branches**

 When a cave system consists of several branches that have their own record in the database, they can be cross-linked.
 The elements [cave-system] and [branch-name] point to a [principal-cave-name], but cave names might not be unique, even within the same country, so a more sophisticated approach is needed to unambiguously cross-link a cave system with its branches.
 When [cave-system] points to a [principal-cave-name], that record should include a [branch-name] that points back to the [principal-cave-name] of the referring record.
 This two-way reference guarantees that correct cross links have been established.

 CaveXML allows [cave-system] and [branch-name] to both be present simultaneously in the same record, and hence a hierarchy of levels is possible.
 However, since at most one [cave-system] entry is allowed in a record, it can only refer to the next-highest level in the hierarchy.
 Multiple [branch-name] entries are allowed, so a reference could be made to a branch that is more than one hierarchical level below, but that entry cannot be back-linked, so listing second-order branches in a single record would be of limited usefulness.
 In the terminology of data structures, cave systems are organized as trees, not as graphs.
 Organizing cave branches as trees rather than as undirected graphs is a natural choice, because the XML data model itself corresponds to hierarchical trees.
-Records of branches function as nested XML records would.

 **Character string normalization in support of search queries (approximate matching)**